-- Topics for Database Administrators and Developers - · Concepts for Database Administrators - Concepts for Database Developers - Topics for Database Administrators and Developers This chapter summarizes common database topics that are important for both database administrators and developers, and provides pointers to other manuals, not an exhaustive account of database features. - Concepts for Database Administrators This part describes the duties, tools, and essential knowledge for database administrators. - Concepts for Database Developers

-The Oracle Database developer creates and maintains a database application.
+- Topics for Database Administrators and Developers - This chapter summarizes common database topics that are important for both database administrators and developers, and provides pointers to other manuals, not an exhaustive account of database features. - Artificial Intelligence in the Oracle Database This chapter describes the artificial intelligence features provided in the Oracle Database. - Concepts for Database Administrators This part describes the duties, tools, and essential knowledge for database administrators. - Concepts for Database Developers The Oracle Database developer creates and maintains a database application.
 This section presents a brief overview of what a database developer does and the development tools available.